named-data/ndn-cxx/docs/manpages/ndnsec-key-gen.rst

 .. option:: -t <type>, --type <type>

-   Type of key to generate. "r" for RSA (default), "e" for ECDSA.
+   Type of key to generate. "r" for RSA (the default), "e" for ECDSA.

 .. option:: -k <keyidtype>, --keyid-type <keyidtype>

-   Type of KeyId for the generated key. "r" for 64-bit random number (default), "h" for SHA256 of the public key.
+   Type of KeyId for the generated key. "r" for a 64-bit random number (the default unless **--keyid** is specified), "h" for the SHA-256 of the public key.

+.. option:: --keyid <keyid>

+   User-specified KeyId.
+Must be a non-empty generic name component.

 Example
 -------